winglang/wing/docs/docs/01-start-here/05-aws.md

 1. Open the [Amazon SQS Console](https://console.aws.amazon.com/sqs)
 2. Select your AWS region
-3. You should be able to see that you have a queue there
+3. You should be able to see that you have a queue there prefixed with `cloud-Queue-`
 4. Click **Send and receive messages**.
 5. In the **Message Body** box type `cloud` and hit **Send message**.
 6. Jump over to the [S3 Console](https://s3.console.aws.amazon.com/s3/buckets)